 Designed to be fast-paced and simple, 7 columns of 5 are laid out, and all cards are face-up.
 This allows for more quick gameplay thanks to more information being available.

 The most popular of the Solitaire variations, Klondike Solitaire follows the standard rules that award experience and skill.

 Titled for the shape of the cards, 6 overlapping rows are arranged in the shape of a triangle.
 Six cards are then deal to the reserve.
 The blocked cards must be removed before the deeper cards can be played.

 Instead of the draw pile being drawn one at a time, each of the 10 piles are dealt one card each, making it a difficult game of managing the board.

 Another challenging variation, cards are dealt like Classic Solitaire, however, cards can be moved as a unit, including those which don’t follow suit.

 Similar to Russian Solitaire, Yukon allows for unique moves, but the arrangement is different, and there is no draw pile.
 All cards are dealt at the start of the game.

 Classic Solitaire, or Patience, was born in Europe in the 18th century, tracing back to mid-1700s Britain and Germany through writing.

-How many different versions of Solitaire are there?
+How many different versions are there?

 There are hundreds of variations of Solitaire out there with differing rulesets, but all focus on the same goal.